TileDB-Inc/TileDB-CF-Py/README.md

 ## Development

-For information on contributing to this project see the [CONTRIBUTING](CONTRIBUTING.md) document.
+For information on contributing to this project see the [contributing](documentation/contributing.md) document and the [code of conduct](documentation/code-of-conduct.md).